Kaisei (ship): Ocean Voyages Institute

-Ocean Voyages Institute, a California 501(c) 3 organization, currently operates the vessel Kaisei and she served as the figurehead and expedition ship of "Project Kaisei" which is an international program dedicated to implementing solutions to the problem of marine debris.
+Ocean Voyages Institute, a California 501(c) 3 organization, currently operates the vessel.
+She serves as the figurehead and expedition ship of "Project Kaisei," which is an international program dedicated to implementing solutions to the problem of marine debris.

-In August 2009, Kaisei embarked from San Francisco on a month-long voyage for the Ocean Voyages Institute as part of "Project Kaisei", a mission to study the Great Pacific Garbage Patch.
+In August 2009, Kaisei embarked from San Francisco on a month-long voyage for the Ocean Voyages Institute as part of "Project Kaisei".
+This voyage was to study the Great Pacific Garbage Patch.
 She returned again in 2010 to the North Pacific Gyre and also took part in a variety of educational and awareness events.

+On May 25, 2025, she sank at her dock at the Alameda Harbor in Alameda, California.
+The cause is under investigation.